 \end{example}

-It is well known that the existence of a quasi‑isometric embedding with dense image implies quasi‑isometry of the spaces.
+It is well known that the existence of a quasi-isometric embedding with dense image implies quasi-isometry of the spaces.
 However, we are interested in concrete estimates on the constants; therefore, we prove the following proposition.